lholota/dev-setup/README.md

     - If you get error that ntlm credentials are not allowed, you need to use different authentication technology.
 Check [Ansible docs](https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html) for other options.
     - The playbook may restart the pc.
 If it does, repeat applying this playbook after the restart until the whole playbook is finished.
 1. Apply the Linux playbook using `ansible-playbook -i inventory.yml -K setup-wsl.yml`
+    - Ansible will ask you for password, this is to allow assuming sudo (required to install packages)

 ## Development